projects

 Rammeaftale, Strategi & Årsrapporter

-Since then we have arranged and composed around three hours of music for the trio and symphony orchestra as well as smaller string orchestras and chamber ensembles, always with new Nordic music as the center of gravitation.
+Since then, we have written and performed around three hours of music for symphony orchestra, string orchestra, and chamber ensembles — always with New Nordic music as the centre of gravity.
+These works explore how folk roots, improvisation, and classical structures can merge into something new.

 Town musicians in Roskilde